 - In a medium bowl, whisk together the salsa verde and sour cream until well blended.
 (Some tiny bits of sour cream may still be visible which is okay.)
 Spread about ½ cup salsa verde mixture over the bottom of the prepared baking dish until just covered.
 Set remaining sauce aside.

 - Place a tortilla on a plate (or clean work surface).
-Spoon a slightly heaping 3 tbsp chicken mixture down the center of each tortilla.
-Top with 2 tbsp shredded cheese.
+Spoon a slightly heaping 3 tablespoon chicken mixture down the center of each tortilla.
+Top with 2 tablespoon shredded cheese.
 Roll up tortilla and place seam side down in the prepared baking dish.
 Repeat with remaining tortillas, chicken, and cheese.

 - Spread the reserved sauce over the tortillas and sprinkle with the remaining cheese.